-(8) a certification in special education;

-(9) a New Mexico level three recreational therapy instructional support provider license; or (10) a certified therapeutic recreation therapist (CTRS) obtained through the national council for therapeutic recreation.
+- (8) a certification in special education; or - (9) a New Mexico level three recreational therapy instructional support provider certification.

-U. Qualifications of a customized in-home supports provider agency: A customized in-home supports provider agency must comply with and ensure that direct support personnel, whether subcontractors or employees, comply with 8.314.5.10 NMAC.
-Legal guardians who are also natural or adoptive family members, relatives, or natural family members that meet the DOH/DDSD requirements and are approved to provide customized in-home supports may be paid for providing services.
-A customized in-home supports provider agency and direct support personnel must:

-(2) have and maintain documentation of current CPR and first aid certification; and (3) have written notification from DOH that he or she does not have a disqualifying conviction after submitting to the CCHS.
+- V. Qualifications of a customized in-home supports provider agency: A customized in-home supports provider agency must comply with and ensure that direct support personnel, whether subcontractors or employees, comply with 8.314.5.10 NMAC.
+A customized in-home supports provider agency and direct support personnel must: - (1) comply with all training requirements as specified by DOH; - (2) have and maintain documentation of current CPR and first aid certification; and - (3) have written notification from DOH that he or she does not have a disqualifying conviction after submitting to the CCHS.